Out-of-State Job Search

 - City Bar Directories will give you the names of most firms in the area, their practice areas, number of employees, and address and phone.
 You may call the firm to get the name of the person to whom you address job related correspondence.
 This is an excellent resource for both medium and small firms.
 If the Moritz Library does not have the bar directory for the city you want, see a career services counselor who will try to get the directory for you.
 If you know attorneys in the region, they may be able to get a copy for you.
 Some cities’ directories are also available online.

 - Intercollegiate Job Bank will give you the job postings from law schools throughout the county and can be searched by state.
 Go to http://www.law2.byu.edu/.
-Click on “Current Students,” then “Career Services,” then “Find a Job” and finally, “Intercollegiate Job Bank.”
+Click on “Current Students,” then “Career Development,” then “Find a Job” and finally, “Intercollegiate Job Bank.”
 Enter the username and password (see here) and you can search current job postings by school in the state you’re targeting.
 For example, the job postings for nine California schools can be found on this site.

 - Law Schools – Go on the Internet to look at what may be available on the web site of local law schools.
 You may find lists of firms in the region and other information helpful in identifying prospective employers.